-In order to execute its educational programmes, the Centre conducts a series of seminars, workshops, conferences together with short and long-term post-graduate courses in the core disciplines that target academics, researchers, engineers, administrators and policymakers.
+In order to execute its educational programmes, the Centre conducts a series of seminars, workshops and conferences together with short and long-term postgraduate courses in the core disciplines that target academics, researchers, engineers, administrators and policymakers.
 The education programmes serve to disseminate knowledge in the field of space science and technology to benefit countries in the region.
 Each course has two phases.
-The first phase (Phase I), which is 9 months in duration, is designed to include formal training and preparation of a pilot project.
-Held at the Centre in Rabat, the course examines theoretical modules, including a basic and specialized teaching through lessons and practical work; and prepares for a pilot project, which is then carried out by a scholar under the supervision by an advisor.
-The pilot scheme runs for 6 to 8 weeks during which key areas, such as planning, management and execution techniques are examined.
-The second phase (Phase II), which is 1 year in duration, focuses on the implementation of a pilot research project by the scholar in his/her country of origin.
+The first phase (Phase I), which lasts nine months, is designed to include formal training and preparation of a pilot project.
+Held at the Centre in Rabat, the course examines theoretical modules, including basic and specialized teaching through lessons and practical work; and prepares for a pilot project, which is then carried out by a scholar under the supervision of an advisor.
+The pilot scheme runs for 10 to 12 weeks during which key areas, such as planning, management and execution techniques are examined.
+The second phase (Phase II), which is 15 months in duration, focuses on the implementation of a pilot research project by the scholar in his/her country of origin.
 This phase draws on information and knowledge already acquired from training modules in Phase 1.

-The contents of the postgraduate courses are based on the model curricula developed by the United Nations through UN-OOSA, that was published in December 1996 and revised in September 2001.
+The contents of the postgraduate courses are based on the model curricula developed by the United Nations through UN-OOSA, published in December 1996 and revised in September 2001.
 French is the official language of the programmes.

-Since its inauguration in 1998, the Centre has conducted 9 postgraduate courses: 5 on Remote Sensing and Geographic Information Systems and 2 each on Satellite Communications and Satellite Meteorology and Global Climate.
-Over 129 professionals from both member and non-member countries have successfully completed these PG programmes.
+Since its inauguration in 1998, the Centre has conducted 10 postgraduate courses: 5 on Remote Sensing and Geographic Information Systems and 3 each on Satellite Communications and Satellite Meteorology and Global Climate.
+Over 150 professionals from both member and non-member countries have successfully completed these PG programmes.
 Among these professionals, 35 have concluded the Master's thesis in space science and technology.
 Their dissertations covered all the disciplines taught at the Centre.

-In conjunction with postgraduate training, the Centre also organized workshops and symposia, which have been attended by over 600 participants and experts.
+In conjunction with postgraduate training, the Centre also organized workshops and symposiums, which have been attended by over 600 participants and experts.
 These scientific events addressed topics related to the use of space science and technology for sustainable development and regional capacity-building.